theoccultcorner/Twilio-SMS/README.md

 # Twilio-SMS
-Receive SMS text messages from your Website form Twilio-SMS
+Receive SMS text messages from your Website form
-This is a simple Node.js project that demonstrates how to send SMS messages using the Twilio API.

-Installation
+# Installation
-To install this project, clone the repository from GitHub:
+*To install this project, clone the repository from GitHub:
 ```bash
 git clone https://github.com/theoccultcorner/Twilio-SMS.git
 ```
-Then, navigate to the project directory and install the dependencies using npm:
+*Then, navigate to the project directory and install the dependencies using npm:
 ```bash
  cd Twilio-SMS